AshwinDeshpande96/LANL-Earthquake-Prediction/README.md

   * XGBOOST
   * LightGBM

-The best performance is seen by LightGBM.
+LightGBM gives the best performance.
 Our main goal was however to use deep learning techniques for this problem.

 Kaggle scores for the models were as follows: